MynthAI/token-minter/README.md

 ## Creating a Token Metadata

-To generate metadata for your assets (tokens), make sure you have `tokenmetadatacreator` installed, and then follow these steps:
+To generate metadata for your assets (tokens), make sure you have `token-metadata-creator` installed, and then follow these steps:

 ``` bash